coding-plus-equals-one/meeting-materials-2022-2023/lists/6_dicts.md

 ```

 Here are some rules:
-- If you try to read an element that does not exist, you get a `KeyError`.
+- If you try to read an element that does not exist, you will get a `KeyError`.
 - If you try to edit or assign to a key that does not exist, that key:value pair will be created and put at the end of the dict.

 You can assign new key:value pairs or edit existing ones in the dictionary using a key.